SDG 13: Climate Action

 UNSW Environmental Sustainability

-Environmental sustainability is a key element of our 2025 Strategy.
-Through this, we have made it our mission to become the first university in Australia to commit to having 100% of its electricity supplied by photovoltaic solar power.
+Environmental sustainability is a key element of UNSW’s operational contribution to Societal Impact.
+We have made it our mission to become the first university in Australia to commit to having 100% of its electricity supplied by photovoltaic solar power.
 Our students and staff are actively engaged in environmental and social issues.
 We recognise that we are uniquely positioned to contribute to solving global environmental challenges through teaching, research, thought leadership and demonstrating leading practices on our campuses.

 Zero Emissions